 Welcome to my website!
 I am a research-track psychiatry resident at Stanford Hospital, having graduated in 2016 from the M.D./Ph.D. candidate at Harvard Medical School, planning to graduate in May 2016 and join a research-track psychiatry residency.
-I earned my Ph.D. in Neuroscience with Professor Nao Uchida.
-For my thesis, I used optogenetic, electrophysiologic, and behavioral approaches to probe the circuit regulating dopamine release.
-I hope my work will provide insight into how dopamine normally functions during reward learning, and how this process might go wrong in neurologic or psychiatric disease.
+I earned my Ph.D. in Neuroscience with Professor Nao Uchida, using optogenetic, electrophysiologic, and behavioral approaches to probe the circuit regulating dopamine release.
+I hope my work will provide insight into how dopamine normally functions during reward learning, and how this process might go wrong in neuropsychiatric disease.

 I graduated from Princeton summa cum laude in 2007 with a degree in molecular biology and neuroscience.
 I then spent two years in London on a Marshall Scholarship, earning an MSc. in clinical neuroscience at University College London and conducting research at the interface of cognitive and computational neuroscience.
 My previous mentors have included Danny Pine and Monique Ernst at NIH, Jon Cohen at Princeton, Jose Martines at the World Health Organization, Shirley Malcom at the American Association for the Advancement of Science, and Jon Driver and Jon Roiser at University College London.